Tweed Chronicles: The Hand Mix (2)

 I want to set some goals for myself.
 I’ve always struggled with goals, but it shouldn’t be difficult if something is a only a certain win, involving no sacrifice, only focus.
 One of my goals is spinning intentionally.
 This is actually a trend I’ve heard about a lot lately, a buzz phrase so to speak.
 I know how to spin, I know how to knit, but decades have passed where I have done so little to bring the two together.
 So now its time to bring the two together as they are meant to be . . . to spin for a project in mind. . . to me, that is what is spinning with intention.
 My secondary goal is to purchase far less yarn, and to use up what I have, so that eventually I will be reliant on spinning for projects.
 Stopping the addictive yarn buying, and making do, will involve a serious concentrated effort, and in future recreational yarn purchases will be a much rarer event.

 Backstory: I learned to spin in the Autumn of 1987, when I joined a spinning group which I attended for many years, and which I posted about way back in my blog archives, and the first thing I spun on a borrowed spinning wheel, was about a pound of washed uncarded Lincoln-Corriedale locks from Joanie.
 She helped me dye the locks of fleece in a pot with splotches of different colors of Rit Dye, then steamed gently.
 I then spun directly from the dyed locks.
 Then learned to ply.
 Then last, my mother taught me how to knit my first vest with my new hand-spun, during the last spring season she was alive.
 It was a simple improvised pieced thing with two fronts and a back, bands picked up and worked at finish.
 I don’t think I even blocked the vest after I finished, having been the first thing I ever knit, but just put it on and hardly took it off.
-Here I was back then about 1989, must have been a while after the vest was finished . . .
+Back then about 1989 . . .

 Decades pass.
 A few years ago, having gotten somewhat decent at knitting I designed my Calidez Vest pattern, inspired from that very vest of old days, a connection to my mother.